VB-groupoids and representation theory of Lie groupoids: Groupoid representations and representations up to homotopy

-So far, we have seen that, given a continuous degree $1$ operator $D$ on $C(G;E)$ satisfying \eqref{eqn:leibniz}, we can obtain a quasi-action $\Delta$ defined by \eqref{eqn:difftorep}.
-The following lemma expresses in terms of $D$ the conditions for $\Delta$ to be unital and flat.
+So far, we have seen that, given a degree $1$ operator $D$ on $C(G;E)$ satisfying \eqref{eqn:leibniz}, we can obtain a quasi-action $\Delta$ defined by \eqref{eqn:difftorep}.
+Using \eqref{eqn:leibniz}, one can then show that $D$ must satisfy \eqref{eqn:domega} for $p > 0$.
+The following lemma, which we leave as an exercise (also see \cite{aba-cra:rephomgpd}), expresses in terms of $D$ the conditions for $\Delta$ to be unital and flat.